External PostgreSQL Database

 - If you already have a PostgreSQL database set up, you can skip to the section Configuring and Starting the PostgreSQL Server to verify that your PostgreSQL configurations meet the requirements for Cloudera Manager.

 - Make sure that the data directory, which by default is /var/lib/postgresql/data/, is on a partition that has sufficient free space.

 - Use one or more of the following commands to set the locale:

 export LANGUAGE=en_US.UTF-8 export LANG=en_US.UTF-8 export LC_ALL=en_US.UTF-8 locale-gen en_US.UTF-8 dpkg-reconfigure locales

 - Install PostgreSQL packages:

 $ sudo yum install postgresql-server

 $ sudo zypper install postgresql91-serverNote

 :This command will install PostgreSQL 9.1.
-If you want to install a different version, you can use zypper search postgresql to search for available versions.
-You should install version 8.4 or higher.
+If you want to install a different version, you can use zypper search postgresql to search for an available supported version.
+See Supported Databases.

 $ sudo apt-get install postgresql